Isaiah-Hamilton/isaiah-hamilton/README.md

 <br />

 I'm a full stack developer base in Atlanta, Georgia.
-I'm still in high school but I have strong passion a for coding and building things that impact people's day to day lives and to make them better.
+I have strong passion a for coding and building things that impact people's day to day lives and to make them better.
 I am interested in Typescript, Next.js, Deno, Supabase, and building consumer apps + developer tools.
 In my free time, you can see skating, gaming, exploring, and talking to new people.

 <br />